-- Optimized switch settings provide up to 100% performance improvement when operating in GCR mode (6250 bpi). - The TA78 provides approximately twice the performance of the TA81. - TA81 tape subsystems perform up to 50% faster than TU81s.
+- Optimized switch settings provide up to 100 percent performance improvement when operating in GCR mode (6250 bits per inch). - The TA79 provides approximately twice the performance of the TA81. - TA81 tape subsystems perform up to 50 percent faster than TU81s, and approximately the same as TU81-PLUS drives.